Aarception/Mo-information-security-portfolio/README.md

 ***This is not a consumer or employment related issue.
 This is the identification of a compliance gap.***

 ***They will be given a chance to close the gap first.
-This is a more principled, yet responsible choice than immediate external escalation.***
+This is a more responsible, yet principled choice than immediate external escalation.***

 ---